DrNikhilV/LogAnything/README.md

 Install MongoDB and use MongoDB Compass
 Connect to localhost:27017

+### Chatbot

+Navigate to Google's AI Studio and create a free Gemini API key Add the API key to the backend's env file

 🏗️ Project Architecture Overview

 LogAnything is a full-stack journaling/logging application with AI integration, built using modern web technologies with a clear separation between frontend and backend.